lkilpatrick/gitstream-mkdocs/docs/30_faq.md

 In your repo permissions make sure GitHub actions are permitted:

-Go to Repo's setttings > Actions > General > Actions permissions
+Go to Repo's settings > Actions > General > Actions permissions

 Choose which repositories are permitted to use GitHub Actions.
 [x] Allow all actions and reusable workflows